Shahzad Altaf: UAE career

 Shahzad was the second-oldest member of the UAE squad at the 1996 World Cup, after Shaukat Dukanwala.
 He played in two of his team's matches, both of which held One Day International (ODI) status.
 Shahzad opened the bowling with Johanne Samarasekera against South Africa in the first match of the tournament, but was taken out of the attack after conceding 22 runs from three overs.
 He did not return to the line-up until the UAE's final game, against the Netherlands.
 In that match, he took 1/15 from ten overs, including three maidens.

 A few months after the World Cup, Shahzad represented the UAE at the 1996 ACC Trophy in Malaysia.
 His best performance at the tournament was 3/40 in the semi-final against Fiji.
 Shahzad made his final international appearances at the age of 41, playing in the 1998 ACC Trophy in Nepal.
 He took 6/13 from ten overs against Japan, for which he was named man of the match, and then took 2/5 from 7.1 overs in the next match against Nepal.

 Personal life

 Shahzad's son, Rameez Shahzad, has also played international cricket for the UAE.
-They are the first father–son combination to do so.
+They are the first father–son combination to play for the UAE.